onwurahben/Portfolio/README.md

 ## Welcome to My portfolio

 Hello, my name's Ben!
-if you are home then i assume its because you want to check out my work 😉
+If you are here then I assume its because you want to check out my work 😉

 You can use the [editor on GitHub](https://github.com/onwurahben/onwurahben.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.